michelesr/thesis/src/intro.md

 Tests can run in the developer machines, but it is important that also run in a continuous integration environment.
 Once the code is pushed to a SCM (Source Code Management) system, a hook for automated tests has to be run, and if the tests pass then the application must be automatically deployed (continuous delivery).
 If the tests don't pass, the deploy abort and developers have to be warned about the critical situation.

 This thesis will cover a implementation of a system like this, using the most recent tool realized for the purpose.
-These tools provide support for container based architecture, so they fits particularly with the design choices of our projects.
+These tools provide support for container based architecture, so they fits particularly with the design choices of the projects.

 ### Use cases